junxit/us-congress-bills-109/metadata.md

 - 2006-11-13 — Introduced in House
 - 2006-11-13 — Introduced in House
 - 2006-11-13 — Referred to the House Committee on Government Reform.
+- 2006-11-15 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2006-11-15 — Considered as unfinished business. (consideration: CR H8655)
+- 2006-11-15 — Considered under suspension of the rules. (consideration: CR H8651-8653)
+- 2006-11-15 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1078.
+- 2006-11-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-11-15 — Ms. Foxx moved to suspend the rules and agree to the resolution.
+- 2006-11-15 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 395 - 0 (Roll no. 523). (text: CR H8651)
+- 2006-11-15 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 395 - 0 (Roll no. 523).(text: CR H8651)